Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 And... that's all.
 Hope you will enjoy the hack as much as I enjoy playing it.

+## Funfact

+The Neo Geo CD version seems to contains remnants of codes from Cyber Lip, so I guess that at least some logic from Sengoku 2 P040.PRG was common with that earlier game (probably the logic to split and load levels in the tiny Neo Geo CD memory).

 ## Acknowledgments

 - The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
 This project made on spare time was only possible because I stood on the shoulders of giants.